bgplab/bgplab/basic/5-redistribute/index.md

 ### Device Requirements {#req}

 * Customer- and provider routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the S1, S2, X1, and X2.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains provider router initial device configurations for Cumulus Linux.

 ### Lab Wiring